JmfanBU/ReachNNStar/README.md

 In this section, the new network will be trained given the original network in example #1, #2 and #6.
 Then. the new networks are fed to reachability analysis module to obtain the new verification results.

-For example #1 to #5, the program will require at least 3GB RAM memory to run.
+For example #1 and #2, the program will require at least 3GB RAM memory to run.

 For example #6, the program will require at least 8GB RAM memory to run.
 ```